Joyce Carol Oates MasterClass Review: Will This Help You Perfect Your Short Stories?

 Oates is a big fan of digging into pain and discomfort to produce short stories.
 Today, spend fifteen minutes writing about a painful episode from your past.

-Post it in the practice box below if you feel comfortable sharing.
+Post it in the Pro Practice Workshop here if you feel comfortable sharing.
 If not, comment and let us know how it felt to write about that episode.
 Don’t forget to comment on other posts!

 Sarah Gribble is the author of dozens of short stories that explore uncomfortable situations, basic fears, and the general awe and fascination of the unknown.
 She just released Surviving Death, her first novel, and is currently working on her next book.